thelapyae/RAT-retrieval-augmented-thinking/README.md

 ## 🎯 Features

 - 🤖 **Model Selection**: Flexibility to choose from various OpenRouter models
-- 🧠 **Reasoning Visibility**: Toggle visibility of the AI's thinking process
+- 🧠 **Reasoning Visibility**: Toggle visibility of the AI's thinking
-- 📝 **Smart Code Handling**: Intelligent detection and syntax highlighting of code blocks
 - 🔄 **Context Awareness**: Maintains conversation context for more coherent interactions

 ## ⚙️ Requirements